 Located at the highest point on campus, Myers stands as the face of Wittenberg.
 Listed on the National Register of Historic Places, Myers Hall holds a special place at Wittenberg as it was the first building constructed on campus.
 In fact, at its inception, all the classes at Wittenberg were held in Myers Hall.
-Students and faculty helped build the original east wing of the building, which opened in 1846.
+Students and faculty helped build the original east wing of the building which opened in 1846.
 Work began on the additional wings in 1850 and were completed by December 1851.
 An extensive renovation in 1916 was made possible by the Myers family of Ashland, Ohio.
 The building was then rededicated and named after the family.

-An urban legend of Myers Hall involves a horse that haunts the dorm and can be heard galloping in the Hollow behind the dorm.
+An urban legend of Myers Hall involves a horse that haunts the dorm and its hollow.
 According to the tale, Myers Hall was used as a Civil War hospital to house ill soldiers.
-As speculated, a general of the war staying in the hospital requested to see his horse before his death.
+A fatally wounded general of the war staying in the hospital requested to see his horse before his death.
 However, the horse was unable to make it back down the flight of stairs after the visit and was put down.
-Since then, the spirit of the animal is said to live on in Myers Hall.
+Since then, the spirit of the animal is said to live on in Myers Hall and in the hollow.